Mansfield PA and Richmond Township in Tioga County PA |

 Ronald McDonald’s appearance caused a blockage of traffic on Main Street.
 The

 response of area residents was staggering.
-People traveled from far and wide, and
+People traveled from far and wide,

-record each of the next five days.
+to break that record each of the next five days.
 Photo Caption: Mayor Ben Hutcheson (left) poses on McDonald's opening day in 1979 with Bill Berresford and Irene and Gene Walsh (right).
 Photo submitted by Craig Hutcheson. |

 That